seb1080/webOneBiteAtaTime/basics/npm/LEARN_NPM.md

 npm start
 npm run test, npm tst, npm t
+npm stop
+npm restart // if restart do not exsit will run start then stop script

 npm prune // to remove package from node_modules that are not in the package.json pnm prune --production